Minnesota's Little Crow lakes

 Glacial Lakes State Trail: This paved trail starts from the Civic Center at the northeast edge of Willmar and winds 22 miles past Green Lake in Spicer and on to New London, Hawick and the Kandiyohi/Stearns county line.

-Swimming: County Park 4, on the southern shore of Green Lake, is large and festive.
-County Park 5, on the north shore, is more quiet and geared to campers.
+Swimming: Saulsbury Beach County Park, on the southern shore of Green Lake, is large and festive.
+Green Lake County Park, on the north shore, is more quiet and geared to campers.

 Golf: The 27-hole Little Crow Country Club is a public course on Minnesota 23, between New London and Spicer, 320-354-2296.